 Signal Direction Description msi_translator_page Input The target page address of the GITS_TRANSLATER register.
-The MSI-64 Encapsulator does not support a msi_transalator_page value of 0. msi64_translator_page Input he target address of the 64-bit GITS_TRANSLATER register. awdeviceid Input The ACE-Lite AW sideband signal that reports the DeviceID for writes to GITS_TRANSLATER.
+The MSI-64 Encapsulator does not support a msi_transalator_page value of 0. msi64_translator_page Input The target address of the 64-bit GITS_TRANSLATER register.
+This page must be at a different location to the msi_translator_page and at a location known only to the hypervisor.
+The hypervisor must be able to project the page from accesses from devices and processors that can spoof incorrect DeviceIDs. awdeviceid Input The ACE-Lite AW sideband signal that reports the DeviceID for writes to GITS_TRANSLATER.
 The value is ignored for non-MSI writes.